rl1987/trickster.dev/tricksterblog/content/post/automating-google-dorking.md

 [Programmable Search control panel](https://programmablesearchengine.google.com/create/new).
 Don't worry too much about what to put into "Sites to search" textfield, as you will be able to edit them later.
 If you have a particular domain for a site you want to search (e.g. from a bug bounty platform) it would be useful to limit results to that.
-Alternative, you can put in bunch of wildcard entries for multiple popular TLDs:
+Alternatively, you can put in bunch of wildcard entries for multiple popular TLDs:

 ```
 *.gov